 - 1. The Health Plan has its own DUR Board - 2.
-The Health Plan has PDMP data integrated into its POSEdits - 3.
+The Health Plan has PDMP data integrated into its POS Edits - 3.
 The Health Plan has an edit in its POS system that alerts the pharmacy provider that the MME daily dose prescribed has been exceeded - 4.
 The Health Plan has documented programs in place to either manage or monitor the appropriate use of antipsychotic and stimulant drugs in children - 5.
-The Health Plan conducts comprehensive reviews; sets appropriate criteria, thresholds, and follow-up actions; and conducts proactive and robust educational activities for drugs evaluated by the Health Plan's Pharmacy & Therapeutics Committee. - 6.
-Percent of members with overlapping prescriptions for ten or more medications who received MTM or MTM-like intervention - 7.
-Percent of members with three or more co-morbid conditions who received a MTM or MTM-like intervention - 8.
-Percent members with liver disease who received a MTM or MTM-like intervention - Percent of members with chronic kidney disease who received a MTM or MTM-like intervention - 10.
-Percent of members requiring maintenance medications who received a retrospective review to check for unfilled prescription - 11.
-Percent of members who require maintenance medications who were identified to be non-adherent to at least one maintenance medication - 12.
-Percent of members taking any prescriptions who received a MTM/MTM-like intervention
+The Health Plan has a comprehensive DUR Program with the appropriate selection, criteria, thresholds, and interventions for drugs included in the DUR Program - 6. % members with overlapping prescriptions for seven or more medications who received a drug-drug interaction review - 7.
+Percent of members with three or more co-morbid conditions who received a drug-disease interaction review - 8. % members with renal and/or hepatic insufficiency who received a drugpatient interaction review - % members with one or more chronic conditions requiring maintenance medications who received a retrospective review to check for unfilled prescription - 10. % members taking any opioid medications who received more than 120 MMEs at any time - 11. % members with overlapping opioid/ benzodiazepine, or opioid/sedative prescriptions who received concurrent drug reviews - 12. % prescriptions filled among those with drug-disease contraindications